OpenRiak/riak_kv/docs/QueryAPI.md

 # Riak KV - Query API

-Riak supports a query language for secondary indexes, whereby range queries can be run on indexes, with the index entries containing additional projected attributes beyond the sort key.
-Queries can apply further filtering on the index entries within the range, by applying a filter expression to those projected attributes.
+Secondary indexes may be added to Riak objects, and Riak provides a Query API for those indexes.
+Riak supports range queries, to be run across entries on an index, but the index entries may also contain additional projected attributes beyond the sort key.
+The Query API can be used to apply a filter expression to those projected attributes, in order to reduce the returned responses to only those entries where the attributes pass the filter.

 Through this combination of querying ranges and filtering on projected attributes, Riak can support conjunction queries.
-The capability and efficiency of these conjunction queries is dependent on work in the application to map the object schema to a set of index entries with the required combination of sort keys and overloaded terms (i.e. projected attributes).
+The capability and efficiency of these conjunction queries is dependent on work in the application to map the object schema to a set of index entries with the required combination of sort keys and attributes.
+The queries are distributed across the cluster, running in parallel across different partitions of the data (i.e. vnodes), and supporting low-latency responses to relatively complex queries.

+As well as single queries Riak can also handle combination queries.
+In combination queries, multiple queries are run as part of the same request and the results of each query are combined using a set operation before results are accumulated to construct the response.
+Those set operations are also distributed across the cluster for efficiency; the application of a set operation happens at the scale of the vnode, not the scale of the cluster.
+All combination queries are run on a single snapshot per vnode; so the results should always be consistent from the perspective of each potential key in the result set.

-Riak can also combine the results of different queries using set operations, where the set operations are distributed across the cluster for efficiency.
-There is also support in the Riak Query API for different accumulation options, to improve the efficiency of querying in report production.
+The result sets for queries are not limited to returning lists of object keys, there is also support in the Riak Query API for different accumulation options to improve the efficiency of querying in report production.

 For further detail on the Query API: